Turning dna into therapies

-The new therapeutic gene can be delivered using an engineered virus.
-As part of their life-cycle, viruses need to deliver their genetic instructions to a cell in order to reprogram it to produce more viral copies.
-In gene therapy, we can use a harmless virus which has been engineered to deliver the genetic information necessary to make a human therapeutic protein rather than viral proteins.
+In gene therapy, we can deliver a therapeutic gene by engineering a deactivated virus to deliver DNA for a human therapeutic protein rather than viral proteins.
 One virus that is commonly used in gene therapy is adeno-associated virus or AAV.

 AAV is a naturally occurring virus that infects humans but is not known to cause disease.
 Engineered AAV has been used as a delivery method for gene therapy in many clinical trials in the U.S. and Europe and has been found thus far to be generally well-tolerated without major side effects.